2KAbhishek/talks/building-neovim-plugins.md

-# Building Neovim Plugins: A Journey from Novice to Pro
+# Building Neovim Plugins: A Journey from Novice to Pro 

 **Abhishek Keshri**

-> Terminal lover, Developer tooling enthusiast

 [GitHub](https://github.com/2kabhishek) | [X](https://x.com/2kabhishek)

-- I work at Incubyte as a Tech Lead / Software Craftsperson
+-  I work at Incubyte as a Tech Lead / Software Craftsperson
-- Worked remotely for my entire career (4 years)
+-  Worked remotely for my entire career (4 years)
-- From a small town in West Bengal, India: Rampurhat
+-  From a small town in West Bengal, India: Rampurhat
-- Grew up on the internet, self-taught programmer
-- Love FOSS and the terminal
+- ♥ Love FOSS and the terminal

 ---

-## My (Neo)Vim Journey
+## My (Neo)Vim Journey 

 - Vim (2018-2021) -> Neovim (2021-)